sunvc/NoLet/docs/en/faq.md

 *Thanks to the open source project [BARK](https://github.com/Finb/Bark)*

 #### Unable to Receive Push Notifications
 Check if the Device Token is normal in the App settings.
-If not, refer to [here](#Device-Token-Shows-Unknown)<br/>
+If not, refer to [here](#device-token-shows-unknown)<br/>
 If it's normal, try restarting your device.
 If you still can't receive push notifications, check if the push request returns status code 200.<br/>
-If all checks are normal but you still have issues, you can provide feedback in the [BravoPapa Feedback Group](https://t.me/PushToMe).
+If all checks are normal but you still have issues, you can provide feedback in the [Nolet Feedback Group](https://t.me/PushToMe).

 #### Device Token Shows Unknown

+*Platform: apple (a connection issue between the device and Apple APNs).
+On HarmonyOS, check instead whether the push token is normal.*

 This is likely because your device is not properly connected to Apple servers, accompanied by issues such as iMessage unavailability and inability to receive push notifications from other apps.<br/>
 You can try switching networks, restarting your phone, or disabling VPN tools if you're using them to access Apple services.<br/>
 This issue is related to the connection between your device and Apple servers.
 The developer cannot provide any assistance, and you need to try resolving it yourself.